-OneNote is a note-taking service from Microsoft, while Google Keep, also called Keep Notes, is the Google version of OneNote.
-The purpose is the same, but many features make them different.
-How do Google Keep and OneNote differ?
-The article covers Google Keep vs. OneNote (2021).
+Google Keep and Microsoft OneNote are two note-taking apps.
+Google keep can be called the Google version of OneNote, and OneNote is just called OneNote.
+The purpose of both is the same, but many tools make both different.
+How do Google Keep and OneNote compare?
+The article covers Google Keep vs OneNote.

-Google Keep does not come as a desktop application, so that we will use the web version here.
+Google Keep does not come as a desktop application, so that we will use the web version.
 The tool offers a plain interface with an option to enable the dark mode.

 All the notes are on the main screen with an input field and a search bar on the top.
 As there is no desktop app, users can access the notes by going to https://keep.google.com/.